Pros and cons of buying a remanufactured surgical table

 Remember that this article is specifically talking about remanufacturing, not refurbishing or reconditioning.

 With that, comes the expectation that your remanufactured table will perform at par as a brand new model.

 This is where the process and reputation of the remanufacturer play a significant role.
 For example, here at Meditek, we have technicians that have been remanufacturing tables for over thirty years.
 As a company, we’ve been remanufacturing since 1981.

 During that time, they’ve accumulated expert knowledge of the inner workings of many different brands and models.
 That means, they know the most common problems with surgical tables and the best way to fix them.

 How does this benefit you?
-Ask us about how with one manufacturer, the brand new table has a critical main frame pin that comes lose, resulting in table top instability.
+Ask us about how with one manufacturer, the brand new table has a critical mainframe pin that comes loose, resulting in tabletop instability.
 With our ReNew version of that table, the pin assembly is upgraded and improved.